John-Cassidy/lemon-mart/README.md

 (3) update the index file
 (4) update angular.json to include the files you added to the project

-## Commands run during development
+## Commands run during development to create

 generate modules based on roles functionality: